beautyjoy/beautyjoy.github.io/_posts/2015-01-01-bjc-for-new-york.md

 ---
 layout: post
 title: BJC4NYC
 subtitle: Bringing BJC to New York City high schools!
+date: 2015-01-01
+category: news
 tags: nsf, new york, high school, bjc4nyc
 ---

 We are pleased to announce that the National Science Foundation has awarded a four-year grant (calendar years 2015-2018) to a partnership of four organizations that will create new BJC curriculum materials and bring them to 100 New York public high school teachers.

 The partners are: